vectorspacexyz/vectorspacexyz.github.io/docs/tech/flutter/index.md

 ![1709376567.png](img/1709376567.png)

 "A stateless widget is a widget that's composed of children.
-Why is why it has a build method. 💡"
+Which is why it has a build method. 💡"

 * The element tree then checks if it as any children, and calls the